acaloiaro/di-tui/README.md

 This app has been tested on Linux and Mac, but not Windows.
 However, it should also build on Windows.

+## Binary Releases

+There are binary builds available in [releases](https://github.com/acaloiaro/di-tui/releases).

 ## With `go get`
 `go get -u github.com/acaloiaro/di-tui`